We just launched HRIS Sync, automate employee benefits management ⚡️

 To receive certified paternity leave from work:

-If you are self-employed, a doctor must complete a PB3: Medical Certificate for Paternity Benefit form to certify your baby’s due date or birth date.
+• If you are self-employed, a doctor must complete a PB3: Medical Certificate for Paternity Benefit form to certify your baby’s due date or birth date.

-In the case of adoptions, you must give your employer a certificate of placement that confirms you adopted the child.
-For intercountry adoption, you must submit a declaration of eligibility and suitability in relation to the child, plus any additional particulars in writing of the actual or expected placement date.
+For intercountry adoption, submit a declaration of eligibility and suitability in relation to the child, plus any additional particulars in writing of the actual or expected placement date.

 Submit these documents and forms when applying for Paternity Benefit.